 However, the findings also show that a significant number of people whom the Medical Foundation consider to be victims of torture are not successful in appealing a refusal of their asylum claim in the Tribunal, even with supportive medical evidence.
-Furthermore, MLRs submitted as evidence to the Tribunal are dismissed in a Of the 37 cases in the sample, the appeals of 49% were allowed in the Tribunal: significantly higher than the overall allowal rate of asylum cases in the Tribunal of 27%.
+Furthermore, MLRs submitted as evidence to the Tribunal are dismissed in a considerable number of cases and have no bearing on the outcome of the appeal.

+Of the 37 cases in the sample, the appeals of 49% were allowed in the Tribunal: significantly higher than the overall allowal rate of asylum cases in the Tribunal of 27%.